When Kris Wattie was finishing high school, he didn’t really know what he wanted to do with his life.

 My experience at Herzing gave me the building blocks to launch my career.
 It gave me foundational knowledge in IT so I could choose which part of the field I wanted to focus on and continue to grow in.

 The world is changing fast.
 Education isn’t a one and done; you have to keep learning.

 learn more about THE COMPUTER NETWORKING TECHNOLOGY PROGRAM

-The 12-month Computer Networking Technology program at Herzing College Ottawa is designed to help students get career-ready quickly.
+The computer networking technology program from Herzing College is designed to help students get career-ready quickly.